Hue Imperial City still retains many architectural works, temples, and palaces with outstanding cultural and architectural values.

-The architecture of Ngo Mon Gate is complex, and it can be divided into two main parts: the base of the platform is at the bottom and the Ngu Phung floor above.
+The architecture of Ngo Mon Gate is complex, and it can be divided into two main parts: the base of the platform is at the bottom, and the Ngu Phung floor is above.

 Although the properties and construction materials are very different, these two components are designed in harmony to become a unified whole.

 Outstanding among the shade of greenery, flowers, and water, Ngo Mon Mon always reminds people of a feeling of relaxation and tranquility.

 Perhaps because of that, the image of this door has become a symbol of Hue.

 2. Ky Dai

 Ky Dai is a place to hang the flag of the Citadel.
 It’s located in the middle of the south of Hue citadel within the Nam Chanh fortress.

 This flag tower has relatively large architecture, including three floors with a total height of 17.5m.